mapmeld/circular-arabic/README.md

 # circular-arabic

-JavaScript and a web font to print Arabic script text in a circle.
+JavaScript and web font to print Arabic script text in a circle.

 This is somewhat more difficult than you'd expect... when printing Arabic characters one-by-one, you need appropriate text-shaping (selecting the right glyph) to show the letters joining to each